SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 sbatch will respond with the number of the job.

 ~~~
-Submitted batch job 3739464
+Submitted batch job 272
 ~~~
 {: .output}

 Our job should only take a couple of seconds to run, but if we are fast we might see it in the `squeue` list.

 ~~~
-[s.jane.doe@sl1 ~]$ squeue
+[jane@master ~]$ squeue
 ~~~
 {: .bash}

 ~~~
              JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)
-           3739464      work hostname jane.doe  R       0:01      1 scs0018
+           272      work hostname jane  R       0:01      1 worker00
 ~~~
 {: .output}

-Once the job is completed two new files should be created, one called `hostname.out.3739464` and one called `hostname.err.3739464`.
+Once the job is completed two new files should be created, one called `hostname.out.272` and one called `hostname.err.272`.
 The `.out` file is the output from the command we ran and the `.err` is the errors from that command.
-Your job files will have different names as they will contain the job ID you were allocated and not `3739464`.
+Your job files will have different names as they will contain the job ID you were allocated and not `272`.
 Lets go ahead and look at the `.out` file:

 ~~~
-[s.jane.doe@sl1 ~]$ cat hostname.out.373464
+[jane@master ~]$ cat hostname.out.272
 ~~~
 {: .bash}

 ~~~
-scs0018
+worker00
 ~~~
 {: .output}

 If we check the `.err` file it should be blank:

 ~~~
-[s.jane.doe@sl1 ~]$ cat hostname.err.373464
+[jane@master ~]$ cat hostname.err.272
 ~~~
 {: .bash}